bra1n/judgebooth/README.md

 If you want to contribute to the source code, feel free to fork the project and run your own version.

-To get started, you need PHP and a MySQL database with the structure from backend/structure.sql.
+To get started, you need PHP and a MySQL database with the structure and data from `backend/judgebooth.sql.gz`.
-Once that is in place, adjust the database configuration in backend/config.php and import the existing booth questions via backend/import.php script from the command line.
-Example command: `php import.php sets` You should import the data in this order: sets, cards, tokens, questions, translations
+Once that is in place, adjust the database configuration in backend/config.php and update the existing booth data via backend/import.php script from the command line.
+Example command: `php import.php sets` You should update the data in this order: sets, cards, tokens, translations With this data, there should already be a single question in several different languages in your own booth visible.

 The set icon list and the "Modern" / "Standard" filters depend on the content of the `sets` database table.
 Each set there has a flag for `modern`, `standard` and `regular`.
 These flags need to be manually set in the database and will